vintagefilmography/Hawkeye2_frame_by_frame/README.md

 ![IMG_20220504_144707](https://user-images.githubusercontent.com/48537944/166855115-0297680d-0524-4b80-a290-e62c47861d60.jpg)

+Hawkeye2 Controller
 At the heart of the system is the Hawkeye2 controller.
-This is an open source design board.
+This is a custom design.
+All design info is available gere is this repository.
+The board details are included in  the homemade-v3 folder.
+Download the folder to your Eagle project directory and there you will have access to teh schematic and the board layout.
+The MSP430 micro controller firmware is available in the MSP folder.
+Download the zip file from there and save it in you TI Code Composer project directory.
+From there you can edit teh source and flash the target by using TI Launchpad.
+There are two more boards included.
+One is for teh front panel switches and the other is for the switch interface board.
+Follow the included wiring diagram to interconnect teh system.